-Click the Contacts tab.
+4. Click the Contacts tab.

-Do one of the following:
+5. Do one of the following:

 How can I use software purchased through Adobe Volume Licensing?

 The end-user license agreement (EULA) explains how you can use Adobe software purchased through AVL.
-For example, if you're the primary user of a volume license Adobe product installed on a computer at work, you can install and use the software on one secondary computer at home.
+For example, if you're the main user of a volume license Adobe product installed on a computer at work, you can install and use the software on one secondary computer at home.
 The EULA applies to both single-user and volume license versions of a product.

-To filter the list of products, select items from the Product Name, Version, Platform, or Language lists.
+4. To filter the list of products, select items from the Product Name, Version, Platform, or Language lists.
 Make sure that you use the name of the product as it appears on the order.
 For example, Design Premium in CS4 became Adobe Design Premium in CS5.

-Follow the instructions on the download page.
+5. Follow the instructions on the download page.

 Find the tools and resources you need to deploy Adobe software across your enterprise: